Manhattan, Kansas

 That year, the completion of a wagon road from Fort Leavenworth to Fort Riley and another road leading northwest connected with the Oregon Trail and St. Joseph, Missouri, stimulated further land claims.

-Though early settlers sometimes found themselves in conflict with Native Americans, and the area was often threatened by pro-slavery Southerners, nearby Fort Riley protected the town.
-As a result, Manhattan never suffered the deprivations in other Free-State towns during the “Bleeding Kansas” era.
-This allowed the town to develop relatively quickly.
+Though early settlers sometimes conflicted with Native Americans and the area was often threatened by pro-slavery Southerners, nearby Fort Riley protected the town.
+As a result, Manhattan never suffered the deprivations in other Free-State towns during the “Bleeding Kansas” era, allowing the town to develop relatively quickly.

 Bluemont College in Manhattan, Kansas.